MichaelRegan/mrpir/README.md

 # mrpir
 Python script to support a PIR sensor on SBC's and publish over MQTT with Home Assistant discovery support

-The following environment variables are used and should be stored in an .env file:
+The following environment variables are used and should be stored in an ".env" file:
 ```
 MQTT_USER_NAME=xyz
 MQTT_PASSWORD=xyz